 Now available in all the colors of the rainbow and more, paracord is not only super strong and functional, but it can be rather stylish too!
 The great benefit of crafting with paracord is that not only can you create some beautiful and unique pieces, but they can also be very useful beyond their intended purpose, and could even be unraveled and used in case of emergency.

 Just as in using paracord for outdoor and urban adventures, there are unlimited options for when it comes to using it for craft projects as well.
 By mastering a few simple macramé style knots and braiding techniques, you can create a whole host of useful items and accessories.
 You can easily thread beads through it as well to add extra flair and dimension.
+For more useful tips on how to make paracord knots, see our earlier piece on this topic.

 There are a number of books available on the topic, as well as online tutorials and videos.